abanoubayed/teeth-diseases-classification/README.md

 * **Normalization**: Scales pixel values to \[0, 1]
 * **Resizing**: All images are resized uniformly
-* **Augmentation**: Includes rotation, zoom, brightness adjustments, and flipping to improve robustness and reduce overfitting
+* **Augmentation**: Using `ImageDataGenerator`, Includes rotation, zoom, brightness adjustments, and flipping to improve robustness and reduce overfitting

 ---